voodoo12345/credits-docs/source/blockchain.rst

 Forking is not possible in Credits Core, but the Credits network can go into partitioned state.

-Partitioning is a situation where several some nodes disagree with the rest of the network on the contents of the blockchain or loose connection to the rest of the network.
-Forking does not happen in this case because the minority of the network will never be able to form quorum and progress their own version of the chain.
-However those nodes will not progress with the rest of the network and will effectively stall.
+Partitioning is a situation where the quorum cannot be reached in a part of the network because either the network connectivity is impaired and nodes cannot propagate the votes on new blocks or the nodes cannot agree on the rules of the network and do not cast votes on blocks that they assume invalid.

+In both of these scenarios the Voting Power required to choose and commit to new block becomes unavalable to part or whole network, and the affected part of the network stalls, i.e. cannot continue to grow the chain.

+Since not enough VP is available to progress the chain and vote on blocks -- no minority chain will form, the forking or chain reorganisation will not happen at any circumstance and any data that was voted and committed to the chain before the partitioning will be not affected.

+In this case if only a minority of the network's VP is affected and the majority is still both in agreement and has enough VP available to form a quorum -- the majority of the network will continue to operate normally.

-This situation will likely to require manual intervention to identify root of the problem.
+The partitioning situation will likely to require manual intervention to identify and address the root of the problem, whether it is a connectivity issue, consensus disagreement or anything else.